Costco Five Forces Analysis & Recommendations (Porter’s Model)

 Threat of New Entrants or New Entry (Moderate Force)

 New entrants or new firms pose a threat to Costco.
 The effect of new entrants on the retail industry environment is determined in this element of the Five Forces analysis.
-The following are the external factors that create the moderate threat of new entry against Costco:
+The following are external factors that create the moderate threat of new entry against Costco:

-• Low switching costs (strong force)
+• Shoppers’ low switching costs (strong force)

 • High economies of scale (weak force)